History of alcoholic beverages: Early modern period

 During the early modern period (1500–1800), Protestant leaders such as Martin Luther, John Calvin, the leaders of the Anglican Church, and even the Puritans did not differ substantially from the teachings of the Catholic Church: alcohol was a gift of God and created to be used in moderation for pleasure, enjoyment and health; drunkenness was viewed as a sin (see Christian views on alcohol).

 From this period through at least the beginning of the 18th century, attitudes toward drinking were characterized by a continued recognition of the positive nature of moderate consumption and an increased concern over the negative effects of drunkenness.
 The latter, which was generally viewed as arising out of the increased self-indulgence of the time, was seen as a threat to spiritual salvation and societal well-being.
 English philosopher Thomas Hobbes bemoaned in his Leviathan how "the variety of behaviour in men that have drunk too much is the same with that of madmen", reflecting growing ethical concerns toward alcohol.
 Intoxication was also inconsistent with the emerging emphasis on rational mastery of self and world and on work and efficiency.

 In spite of the ideal of moderation, consumption of alcohol was often high.
 In the 16th century, alcohol beverage consumption reached 100 liters per person per year in Valladolid, Spain, and Polish peasants consumed up to three liters of beer per day.
 In Coventry, England, the average amount of beer and ale consumed was about 17 pints per person per week, compared to about three pints today; nationwide, consumption was about one pint per day per capita.
 Swedish beer consumption may have been 40 times higher than in modern Sweden.
 English sailors received a ration of a gallon of beer per day, while soldiers received two-thirds of a gallon.
 In Denmark, the usual consumption of beer appears to have been a gallon per day for adult laborers and sailors.
-It is important to note that modern beer is much stronger than the beers of the past.
+Modern beer is much stronger than the beers of the past.
 While current beers are 3–5% alcohol, the beer drunk in the historical past was generally 1% or so.
 This was known as 'small beer'.

 However, the production and distribution of spirits spread slowly.
 Spirit drinking was still largely for medicinal purposes throughout most of the 16th century.
 It has been said of distilled alcohol that "the sixteenth century created it; the seventeenth century consolidated it; the eighteenth popularized it."